 Every iPhone since the iPhone 6

-Every device running on Android 4.0 or later
+Every device running Android 4.0 and later

 If your device is running Android 4.4 or later, you can use Google Pay.
 If you have a Samsung device, you can also use Samsung Pay.